 Action Step – If you don’t already know your “sweet spot” for sleep duration play around with different lengths of time and see which allows you to wake refreshed and rejuvenated.
 If you’re feeling groggy you may have slept outside of your “sweet spot” (too short or too long).
 Once you find it, do your best to stay the course with it.

 This might actually sound a little counterintuitive but exercising helps us sleep.
 I don’t think anyone would dispute that exercise is part of a healthy lifestyle but sleep better?
 Yup!

 Along with all of the beautiful chemical reactions that occur in our bodies during exercise, there are two other factors to consider.
 First, our muscles are tensing and relaxing during the chosen activity.
 This helps with stress reduction and overall sense of wellbeing.

 Secondly, we tend to clear our minds of chatter while we workout, whether for the duration of the session or simply moments “here and there”.
 This allows for our mind to calm down, if only for a few moments.
 The effects can be dramatic both short-term and long-term (if exercise is a regular part of your life).

 Action Step – If you don’t currently exercise…START.
 Find something that you enjoy.
 Jogging, group exercise classes, yoga, weight lifting, pilates, mountain biking, kayaking, tennis, volleyball, cliff diving, etc. Try one…try them all.
 The important thing is that you enjoy what you do.

 There you have it…6 easy tips to help get the best night’s sleep possible.
+There are others that I’ll talk about in another article but this is a great starting point.
 Take some time to go through each of these and try out the “action steps”.
 I’m sure that you’ll be happy with the results!